fjollberg/rpi-powerwalker-plus/README.md

-# PowerMaster+ Docker container for a Raspberry Pi
+# PowerMaster+ Docker container

 Original idea from [Reddit](https://www.reddit.com/r/homelab/comments/13pnjnm/powerwalker_ups_powermaster_software_in_docker/).

 ## Failed spectacularly to run on Raspberry Pi

-This project failed spectacularly to run on a Raspberry Pi.
+This project failed spectacularly to run on a Raspberry Pi which was my original intention to see if I could achieve.
 The primary isse is that the bundled JRE does not support the arm64 architecture.
 I guess I should have seen that in advance.